aquilesC/aquiles.me/content/extending usb cable with amphenol connector.md

 Even though the solution works, spending 100€ just to solve this non-crucial problem seems a bit too much.

+## Problem solved
+We changed to the connectors from rs-electronics and it simply works!
+Either [this](https://nl.rs-online.com/web/p/usb-connectors/1750149/) or [this](https://nl.rs-online.com/web/p/usb-connectors/9160224/).

 Filed under: [[Dispertech]]